Resolving problems about your child’s learning support

-If the Ministry thinks it would be helpful, and everyone agrees, it can approve and arrange for independent mediation through the Ministry of Business, Innovation and Employment (MBIE).
-MBIE then arranges for an experienced mediator to hold a meeting to make sure everyone’s views, including your child’s, are heard.
+If the Ministry thinks it would be helpful, and everyone agrees, it can approve and arrange for mediation through an independent mediation service provider.
+The mediator will hold a meeting to make sure everyone’s views, including your child’s, are heard.

 The mediator is neutral and will not take sides.
 Their role is to ensure the process is fair and to help you and your child’s school solve problems together.